gpazevedo/gpazevedo/README.md

 ![Side Kafka](./Side-Kafka-Kabanize.png)

-*Converts JSON payload to Avro payload based on schemaId and publishes it to a Kafka topic*
+*Sidecar that converts a JSON payload to Avro payload based on a schemaId and publishes it to a Kafka topic*

 ![Kafka DLQ on Apache Beam](./Beam_Kafka_DLQ.png) *Kafka Dead Letter Queue on Apache Beam*